-To connect Snowy 2.0 to the National Energy Market (NEM), a new transmission connection is required.
-NSW Electricity Networks Operations Pty Ltd as a trustee for NSW Electricity Operations Trust (known as Transgrid and the Proponent) received state development consent on 2 September 2022 to construct a switching station and overhead transmission lines ('the Project') to facilitate the connection of Snowy 2.0 to the existing electrical transmission network, approximately 27 kilometres (km) east of Tumbarumba, New South Wales (NSW), refer to Figure 1-1.
+To connect Snowy 2.0 to the National Energy Market, a new transmission connection is required.
+NSW Electricity Networks Operations Pty Ltd as a trustee for NSW Electricity Operations Trust (known as Transgrid and the Proponent) received state development consent on 2 September 2022 to construct a 500 kiloVolt (kV) substation and 330kV switching yard (Maragle Substation) and overhead transmission lines ('the Project') to facilitate the connection of Snowy 2.0 to the existing electrical transmission network, approximately 27 kilometres (km) east of Tumbarumba, New South Wales (NSW), refer to Figure 1-1.

 The Project has also been subject to approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-Approval was granted by the Commonwealth Department of Climate Change, Energy, the Environment and Water (DCCEEW) on 21st October 2022 (EPBC 2018/8363).
+Approval was granted by the Commonwealth Department of Climate Change, Energy, the Environment and Water (DCCEEW-Cth) on 21st October 2022 (EPBC 2018/8363).